-updating: The Anandtech site provides additional information about the MG08, which is nevertheless a fairly innovative drive - with nine magnetic plates only 0.635 millimeters thick compared with 0.8 millimeters in the past and TDMR double readheads that enable storage Information is denser than standard single-head PMR drives.
+updating: The Anandtech website provides more information about the MG08, according to which it is, after all, a fairly innovative drive - with nine magnetic plates with a thickness of only 0.635 millimeters compared to 0.8 millimeters in the past and dual reading heads with TDMR technology that allow storage Information is denser than standard single-head PMR drives.
 It is very interesting to see where this axis will develop in the hard market.

-The original article: Just as the pair of the largest competitors in the market are struggling with the commercial application of next generation technologies - emerges Toshiba And steals the show with record volume for the old and familiar storage method
+The original article: Just as the pair of the biggest competitors in the market are struggling with the commercial application of next-generation technologies - emerges Toshiba And steals the show with record volume for the old and familiar storage method

-The new hard drive is based on 9 magnetic plates inside a sealed helium cell, in a standard 3.5 format of course, and in the density of information we have not seen in the market, with the previous record being a 15 terabyte drive from Western Digital Based on SMR writing that requires external program management for optimal performance - so that the advantage is at home Toshiba Should be both total volume and performance.
+The new hard drive is based on 9 magnetic plates inside a sealed helium cell, in a standard 3.5 format of course, and in the density of information we have not seen in the market, with the previous record being a 15 terabyte drive from Western Digital Based on SMR writing that requires external software management for optimal performance - so the benefit from Toshiba Should be both total volume and performance.

-The MG08 will be offered both in the SAS configuration, which is located in data centers only and in a SATA connection that will be compatible with PCs as of the end of January, thus preferring the planned 16 terabyte products.
-Western Digital and-Seagate Based on MAMR and HAMR respectively, which are only currently in the internal exams phase.
+The MG08 will be offered both in a SAS configuration located in information centers only and in a SATA connection that will also be suitable for personal computers, starting at the end of January - thus being ahead of the planned 16 terabyte products of Western Digital and-Seagate Based on MAMR and HAMR respectively, which are only currently in the internal exams phase.
 The official price has not yet been revealed, but it is reasonable to assume that it will not be low at all, at least at the beginning of the road.

-Perhaps in the long run Toshiba Will find itself behind because of little or no investment in the new-age magnetic storage technologies - but for now the modest player with a market share of less than 10 seems to have been able to surprise and beat its two giant competitors, which together hold about 90.
-As far as we're concerned.
+Perhaps in the long run Toshiba You will find yourself behind due to little or late investment in the magnetic storage technologies of the new age - but for now it seems that the modest actress with a market share of less than 10 percent has managed to surprise and ahead of its two huge competitors who together hold 90 percent of the field, and that is Cinderella Real for us.